Internal websites and knowledge hubs designed to centralize information, improve access to resources, and help teams work with greater consistency.

 My Role

-• Continuously improve site usability based on stakeholder feedback
+Improve site usability based on stakeholder feedback and team needs

 Leading Today